 Symptoms that have lasted at least 6 weeks

-Doctors do blood tests to determine a person's blood levels of rheumatoid factor and anti-CCP antibodies and usually C-reactive protein, ESR, or both.
+Doctors check blood tests to determine a person's levels of rheumatoid factor and anti-CCP antibodies and usually C-reactive protein, ESR, or both.
 They also frequently do x-rays of the hands, wrists, and affected joints.
 X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
 In very low doses, x-rays are used to produce images that help doctors diagnose disease.
 In high... read more show characteristic changes in the joints caused by rheumatoid arthritis.
 Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI), another imaging test, detects joint abnormalities at an earlier stage but is not usually needed at first.
+MRI does not use x-rays and is usually very safe... read more (MRI), another imaging test, detects joint abnormalities at an earlier stage but is not always needed.

 Doctors may also insert a needle into a joint to draw a sample of synovial fluid.
 The fluid is examined to determine whether it is consistent with features of rheumatoid arthritis and to rule out other disorders that cause symptoms similar to rheumatoid arthritis.
 Synovial fluid needs to be analyzed to establish that a person has rheumatoid arthritis but does not always need to be analyzed whenever a flare-up causes joints to become swollen.